promoting your portfolio and getting paid work

 How do you handle promoting your work?

 I’d love to hear your thoughts on this.
 It’s something that I often struggle with.
-In order to push through it though, you have to promote yourself regardless.
-Do you find it hard to promote your own work?
+To push through it though, you have to promote yourself regardless.
+Do you find it hard to promote your work?
 What are some tips you’d share with other freelancers about landing their first paid jobs?

 Please do share your wisdom in the comments!
 If you’re here for the first time then you can also check out some of my other posts on going freelance and getting started in the digital world.